40 Employee Write-Up Forms: Format, Types, Guide, and Tips

 Past disciplinary action

-Next, the employee write-up must highlight any previous offenses the employee has been summoned for and the associated disciplinary actions.
+Next, it must highlight any previous offenses the employee has been summoned for and the associated disciplinary actions.
 This information will often be in company records.
 Any previous incident should be recorded as follows: the date of the incident, type of disciplinary action, and descriptive details.
 Past indiscipline cases are essential considerations when determining corrective actions.

 Consequences if an incident occurs again